The Mediation Process

 If either party breaks the agreement(s) you have reached and court proceedings follow the court can take into account the agreement you have previously made.

-For further information regarding the mediation please contact one of the family mediators listed on the web site or telephone 0333 2070.
+For further information regarding the mediation please contact one of the family mediators listed on the website or contact using the enquiry form.